St. Louis man serving 241-year sentence granted parole - NewsBreak

 JEFFERSON CITY, Mo. ( KTVI ) – Bobby Bostic will be released from prison after receiving a 241-year sentence as a teenager for a 1995 St. Louis robbery.
 The parole comes after the original judge who sentenced Bostic to more than two centuries behind bars advocated for his release.

 Bostic and an 18-year-old were convicted of robbing a group delivering Christmas presents in December 1995.
-One victim was grazed by a bullet.4 arrested in Nashville murder-for-hire plot
+One victim was grazed by a bullet.Police, retailers seek assistance in fight against theft, smash-and-grabs

 At the time of his sentencing, the ACLU says Judge Evelyn Baker felt Bostic was not a likely candidate for rehabilitation and required his sentences to be served consecutively so that he would not be eligible for parole until 2091.
 Bostic would have had to live to 112 to even be considered for parole.